David McAlmont: Recent work

 In 2013 McAlmont fronted a four-piece band at the first of an annual series of live concerts titled Wall to Wall: Bowie, duetting with singer Sam Obernik at London's Hideaway nightspot.
 Bowie classics were rearranged with a jazz twist by musical director Janette Mason who released an EP of them in 2020.

 In July 2014, McAlmont again appeared with David Arnold at Arnold's debut live orchestral concert held at London's Royal Festival Hall.
 McAlmont appeared as a surprise guest vocalist on "Surrender" and "Play Dead"; Arnold described him as "my secret weapon".

 In 2014 and 2015, McAlmont teamed again with Bernard Butler to perform live at various venues, including the Lauren Laverne radio show.
 In 2016, McAlmont sang on the album Call Me Lucky by Alex Webb & The Copasetics; he has subsequently collaborated with Webb on a words-and-music show based on the music of Billie Holiday.
 In 2019 McAlmont again collaborated with Webb to publish a new album titled The Last Bohemians.

 In 2017, McAlmont collaborated with the University of Leicester Research Centre for Museums and Galleries on the Pink Award winning National Trust Prejudice and Pride project, creating Girl Boy Child, an exploration of LGBT+ lives lived in National Trust properties.

 In 2018, he created Portrait of a Black Queer Briton, performed at the National Portrait Gallery, London.

 2023 saw McAlmont in collaboration with RCMG once again with Historic Royal Palaces, leading to Permissible Beauty, an installation at Hampton Court Palace and a short film, "Highly commended" by the Museums and Heritage Trust.

 2023 also saw an album collaboration with Hifi Sean entitled Happy Ending.
 This was followed by albums Daylight in 2024 and Twilight in 2025.

 In 2024, McAlmont was awarded an Honorary Doctorate of Letters by the University of Leicester.
 He also curated Royal Society of Sculptors Summer Show with the theme, Reality Check.
 In honour of the James Baldwin birth centennial, he joined Russell Tovey and Omari Douglas at the Charleston Literary Festival for the event, Baldwin versus Buckley.

+In 2025, McAlmont collaborated with the National Gallery in London on All About David to commemorate 200 years since passing of the 18th century French artist Jacques Louis David (1748 - 1825).